Cucuta Norte De Santander Department, Colombia Travel Guide

 December-February & July-August.
 Clearer skies, less humidity, pleasant outdoor conditions.

 March-June & September-November.
-Higher humidity, frequent short, heavy downpours.
+Higher humidity, frequent short, torrential downpours.

 December-January (holidays) & Easter week.
 Expect higher prices and crowds.

 Outdoor exploration of parks, historical sites, and natural areas thrives in the dry periods (December-February, July-August).
 Clearer skies support better sightseeing.
-Cultural events like the Feria de Cúcuta in July offer profound immersion, but expect more guests during these times.
+Cultural happenings such as the Feria de Cúcuta in July offer profound immersion, but expect more guests during these periods.

 Hostel or basic hotel, street food, public transport.